-Any concerns about a child will be recorded and passed to a DSL as soon as possible.
+Any concerns about a child will be recorded in a professional manner and passed to a DSL as soon as possible.
 All records will provide a factual and evidence based account and there will be accurate recording of any actions.
 Records will be signed, dated and timed.